one-ware/one-ware.com/docs/one-ai/96-partners.md

 ### **Rendered.ai**
 [Rendered.ai](https://rendered.ai/) specializes in quality synthetic image data generation and can quickly provide a physically accurate, fully labeled dataset customized to your use case.

+### Accelerat
+Accelerat provides advanced embedded software solutions for guaranteeing high levels of safety and security on modern cyber-physical systems.
+Accelerat supports One Ware ecosystem with AI Bunker: technology to protect the IPs of AI Models from theft and unauthorised access once they are deployed at the edge.

+### Digikey
+ONE Ware is partner of Digikey’s Design Service Provider Program to enable customers on the full solution approach.
+With ONE WARE highly efficient AI models, customer can build AI applications in very short time with minimized risk and use latest AI technologies for development.
 :::

 ---